 Fraser shows how empowering the thumb leads to a similar empowerment of the fingers, hand, arm and shoulder.
 The sensorial re-education offered the thumb allows it to work more completely - its metacarpal bone learns to take part in all its actions.

 Arm weight technique is also addressed in detail, with a discriminating evaluation of its potential pitfalls as well as a paean to the glories of its best incarnations.
 As always, the physical is linked to the musical, with applications to both easy and more complex excerpts from the repertoire.

-Written as a sequel to Honing, this book does stand well on its own.
+Written as a sequel to Honing, this book also stands well on its own.

 Play the Piano with Your Whole Self: Biotensegrity, the Inner Conductor & Expressively Directed Micro-Timing at the Piano begins by returning the hand

-back to its 'infancy.'
+to its 'infancy.'
 All humans crept and crawled for a year before standing and walking, but a pianist's hand is forced to walk from day one - how can it function well?
 How can it learn?
 This book offers pianistic sensory education exercises that return the hand to pre-standing, pre-walking, pre-running and pre-leaping, allowing it to develop new motor skills.

 It also explores the more delicate, incisive touch of harpsichord technique, helping the finger 'get inside' the key instead of impinging upon it - leading to a power more subtle and sophisticated than habitual muscular piano power.
-Moving from inside the key improves the kinematic chain, the linkage of one bone to another through the entire skeletal frame that keeps the system continuously vital.
+Moving from inside the key improves functioning of the kinematic chain, the linkage of one bone to another through the entire skeletal frame that keeps the system continuously vital.

 Whole Self also explores biotensegrity, a potent, elastic state possessing immense power waiting to be unleashed.

 This most far-reaching and transformative of Fraser's works on piano technique to date follows All Thumbs.
 Like the others in this series, stands well on its own.

 Transforming the Pianistic Self-Image: Piano Kinematics in Theory & Practice continues the integrative slant of Whole Self, re-evaluating the Taubman rotation approach, the arm weight approach, the Russian pressure approach, and other standard approaches to piano technique.